Diedericovich/Diedericovich.github.io/README.md

 #My personal website with portfolio

-My story, skills and more pressed in one webpage.
+My story, skills and more all in one webpage.

 Hope you like it.